 - Ability to apply your knowledge in an actual, real-world application;

-– Strong self-confidence that you are ready and able to look for solutions to problems arising during the work process;
+- Strong self-confidence that you are ready and able to look for solutions to problems arising during the work process.

-4. Question everything
+4. Question Everything

 You will achieve progress much faster and you will learn much more if you first become accustomed to having a deep curiosity about how things work.
 Explore different programs and try to understand the logic behind each of their functions.
-Having deep knowledge of a software framework will make you much more effective in dealing with problems that arise in applications build with that framework.
+Having deep knowledge of a software framework will make you much more effective in dealing with problems that arise in applications built with that framework.

 When it comes to programming, there is nothing wrong with not knowing and not understanding most things.
 Being aware of your own limitations will make it easier for you to overcome them.
 This is once more a reference to curiosity.
 It is through curiosity, that you will be able to discover new things – things you still do not know and understand, things, that you are unaware of, as to how they are built.
 By making such discoveries you can set new goals and aim for new horizons.